adobkin/URGNetworkReachability/README.md

 URGNetworkReachability
 ======================

-ARC and non-ARC compatible simple URGNetworkReachability is  simple class for monitoring Reachability of network for iOS.
-Class compatible with ARC and non-ARCURGNetworkReachability Class for iOS
+URGNetworkReachability is  simple class for monitoring Reachability of network for iOS.
+Class compatible with ARC and non-ARC

 ## A Simple example
     URGNetworkReachability *reach = [[URGNetworkReachability alloc] init];